 Help Your Child with Their Schoolwork

-Many parents are worried their kids will fall behind as well as miss out on the friendships and social interaction school offers.
-Wizardry Online programs are designed to help your child stay on top of their schoolwork with a private tutor or in a small group learning pod.
+Many parents are worried their kids will fall behind because learning has become more difficult in large remote classrooms.
+Wizardry Online programs are designed to help your child stay on top of their schoolwork with personalized attention from a private tutor.

-Your child will be empowered to feel they are in the driver’s seat.
+Your child will feel they are in the driver’s seat.

-Our online tutors provide an engaging online experience using state-of-the-art technology with white boards, screen sharing, and the ability to record sessions so your student can watch sessions again.
+Our tutors provide an engaging online experience utilizing leading educational tools such as Google Classroom and state-of-the-art technology with white boards, screen sharing, and the ability to record sessions so your student can watch sessions later.

 Safe and Convenient

-Private Tutoring is available daytime, after school, evenings, and on weekends.
+Study Wizards tutoring provides a safe way to learn and is available to fit your schedule – daytime, after school, evenings, and on weekends.

 Contact our Academic Director, Michael Goldstein at 408-883-8660